-Assertion 1.
-Authorization A user can only invoke an operation on an entity if the user's userID or current role appears in the entity's access set along with that operation and with an index value corresponding to the operand position in which the entity is referred to in the requested operation.
-Assertion 2.
-Classification hierarchy The classification of any container is always at least as high as the maximum classification of the entities it contains.
-Assertion 3.
-Changes to objects Information removed from an object inherits the classification of that object.
-Information inserted into an object must not have a classification higher than the classification of that object.
-Assertion 4.
-Viewing A user can only view (on some output medium) an entity with a classification lower than or equal to the user's clear- ance and the classification of the output medium.
-(This assertion applies to entities referred to either directly or indirectly.)
-Assertion 5.
-Access to CCR entities A user can have access to an indirectly referenced entity within a container marked Container Clearance Required only if the user's clearance is greater than or equal to the classification of that container.
-Assertion 6.
-Translating indirect references A user can obtain the ID for an entity that he has referred to indirectly only if he is authorized to view that entity via that reference.

-Assertion 7.
-Labeling requirement Any entity viewed by a user must be labeled with its classification.
-Assertion 8.
-Setting clearances, role sets, device levels Only a user with the role of System Security Officer can set the clearance and role set recorded for a userID or the classification assigned to a device.
+Authorization 1.
+A user can invoke an operation on an entity only if the user's userID or current role ap- pears in the entity's access set along with that operation and with an index value cor- responding to the operand position in which the entity is referred to in the requested op- eration.
+Classification hierarchy 2.
+The classification of any container is always at least as high as the maximum of the classifi- cations of the entities it contains.
+Changes to objects 3.
+Information removed from an object inherits the classification of that object.
+Information inserted into an object must not have a clas- sification higher than the classification of that object.
+Viewing 4.
+A user can view (on some output medium) only an entity with a classification less than or equal to the user's clearance and the classi- fication of the output medium.
+(This asser- tion applies to entities referred to either di- rectly or indirectly).
+Access to CCR entities 5.
+A user can have access to an indirectly refer- enced entity within a container marked "Con- tainer Clearance Required" only if the user's clearance is greater than or equal to the clas- sification of that container.
+Translating indirect references 6.
+A user can obtain the ID for an entity that he has referred to indirectly only if he is author- ized to view that entity via that reference.
+Labeling requirement 7.
+Any entity viewed by a user must be labeled with its classification Setting clearances, role sets, device levels 8.
+Only a user with the role of System Security Officer can set the clearance and role set recorded for a user or the classification as- signed to a device.
 A user's current role set can be altered only by that user or by a user with the role of System Security Officer.
-Assertion 9.
-Downgrading No classification marking can be downgraded except by a user with the role of downgrader who has invoked a down-grade operation.
-Assertion 10.
-Releasing No draft message can be released except by a user with the role of releaser.
+Downgrading 9.
+No classification marking can be downgraded except by a user with the role of downgrader who has invoked a downgrade operation.
+Releasing 10.
+No draft message can be released except by a user with the role of releaser.
 The userID of the releaser must be recorded in the "releaser" field of the draft message.